BMW M2 coupe review

 Engines, drive & performance

-The M2 Competition uses the same 404bhp, twin-turbocharged engine as the BMW M4, injecting much of that car's character into the smaller 2 Series body.
+The M2 Competition uses the same 404bhp, twin-turbocharged engine as the now-replaced BMW M4, injecting much of that car's character into the smaller 2 Series body.
 The 0-62mph is 4.2 seconds on cars with the DCT gearbox, but the second turbocharger makes its presence felt at lower revs, where the Competition has an even more muscular feel than the previous M2.

-On a racetrack, the M2 Competition is very easy to drive quickly, and this true on the road, too.
+On a racetrack, the M2 Competition is very easy to drive quickly, and this is true on the road, too.
 It feels very quick and agile in corners, plus it doesn’t slide around very much – there’s lots of grip and you can carry a lot of speed through fast bends.
 The ride is surprisingly forgiving, too, despite a stiffer suspension set-up and lower-profile tyres than the standard 2 Series.

 The latest Competition version has an even tighter, more controlled feel than the original M2, courtesy of a chassis with extra stiffening from aluminium and carbon-fibre parts.
 There are bigger, more powerful brakes, too.
 Even the bright red starter button seems designed with driver appeal in mind, and the M2 Competition ranks among the most focused machines ever produced by BMW's M division.